Neil LaBute: Early 21st century

 In 2001, LaBute wrote and directed the play The Shape of Things, which premièred in London, featuring film actors Paul Rudd and Rachel Weisz.
 It was turned into a film in 2003 with the same cast and director.
-Set in a small university town in the American Midwest, it focuses on four young students who become emotionally and romantically involved with each other, questioning the nature of art and the lengths to which people will go for love.
+Set in a small university town in the Midwest, it focuses on four young students who become emotionally and romantically involved with each other, questioning the nature of art and the lengths to which people will go for love.
 Weisz's character manipulates Rudd's character into changing everything about himself and discarding his friends in order to become more attractive to her.
 She even pretends to fall in love with him, prompting an offer of marriage, whereupon she cruelly exposes and humiliates him before an audience, announcing that he has simply been an "art project" for her MFA thesis.

 In 2001, LaBute and producer Gail Mutrux founded the Pretty Pictures firm, with a first-look deal at USA Films.
 LaBute's 2002 play The Mercy Seat was a theatrical response to the September 11, 2001, attacks.
 Set on September 12, it concerns a man who worked at the World Trade Center but was away from the office during the infamous 2001 terrorist attack – with his mistress.
 Expecting that his family believes that he was killed in the towers' collapse, he contemplates using the tragedy to run away and start a new life with his lover.
 Starring Liev Schreiber and Sigourney Weaver, the play was a commercial and critical success.
 While hesitant to term The Mercy Seat "political theater", Labute said, "I refer to this play in the printed introduction as a kind of emotional terrorism that we wage on those we profess to love."
-He dedicated this edition to David Hare, in response to Hare's "straightforward, thoughtful, probing work".
+He dedicated the edition to David Hare, in response to Hare's "straightforward, thoughtful, probing work".

 His next play, Reasons to Be Pretty, played Off-Broadway from May 14 to July 5, 2008, in a production by MCC Theater at the Lucille Lortel Theatre.
-It went on Broadway in 2009, with previews at the Lyceum Theatre beginning March 13, and its opening on April 2.
-The play was nominated for three 2009 Tony Awards, including Best Play, Best Leading Actor in a Play (Thomas Sadoski), and Best Featured Actress in a Play (Marin Ireland), but did not win in any category.
+It ran on Broadway in 2009, with previews at the Lyceum Theatre beginning March 13, and its opening on April 2.
+The play was nominated for three 2009 Tony Awards including Best Play, Best Leading Actor in a Play (Thomas Sadoski), and Best Featured Actress in a Play (Marin Ireland), but did not win in any category.
 The production's final performance was on June 14.
-In March 2013, the play was mounted at the San Francisco Playhouse.
+In March 2013, the play was mounted at the San Francisco Playhouse in San Francisco.